akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 ## Step 4.

-Wherever you bought your domain, it should have a DNS editor.
-Open it and add a CNAME entry.
+Wherever you bought your domain, it should have a DNS editor where you can add a CNAME entry.
 The naming in your DNS editor might be different but here are the things you have to fill:

 ```
 Zone name: my-heroku-app.akoskm.com